DEVO27/Banking-System/README.md

 cardmember.
 The pin is a randomly generated card number from 0000 to 9999.

 ## SQLite
-As stated beforehand this program uses the sqlite3 for its database configuration.
+As stated beforehand this program uses the sqlite3 for its database configuration.The database is created once the program has started.
+Query requests will be reflected from the user input.
-Below is the structure of the database:
+Below is the structure of table ``card `` from the database:
   - id number
   - card number
   - pin